yeongmin01/C-Sharp-Tutorial/README.md

 - Make Calcluator UI using C-Sharp.

 ## CuteCat
 - Generate new class (.cs file) and use it.
+- Make the field and method in class

+## AnimalShelter
+- Use Array to save multi data in ListBox
+- The data writed from TextBox
+- And if we Click the data in ListBox that will be appear on the label.